JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 * `jatos.studyAdmin.showResultFileSize` - If set to 'false' it the 'Result File Size' column will be shown in the Study Admin page.
 Since calculating the result file size can take some time on larger JATOS installations with slow disks, it can make sense to turn it off.
 Default is 'true'.

-Apart from those all [configuration properties possible in the Play Framework](https://www.playframework.com/documentation/latest/Configuration) are possible in JATOS' _production.conf_ too, e.g.
+Apart from those all [configuration properties possible in the Play Framework](https://www.playframework.com/documentation/latest/Configuration) are possible in JATOS' `jatos.conf` / `production.conf` too, e.g.
 * `play.pidfile.path` - Path to the file that contains the process id of the started JATOS application (default is `./RUNNING_PID`)